-- Net gain in red's turn.Captured: two black elephants
+- Net gain in red's turn.

+- Captured: two black elephants

-- Been captured: a pawn and a horse.
+- Be captured: a pawn and a horse.

+- Hence this is a Quiescent position for the red side.

 SEE: Comments

 - We carry out a capturing move in Quiescent search only if the net gain is positive. - Always use a lower valued piece to capture if there are two choices for getting the best gain. - SEE is static and imprecise for performance issues. - Some pieces may capture or not able to capture a piece at a location because of the exchanges carried out before. - If SEE considers more dynamic situations, then it costs more time.